 If unusual vibration or loud noises occur during the journey, this may be an indication that the damaged tire has finally failed.
 Reduce the vehicle speed and stop as soon as possible.
 Otherwise, sections of the tire may come loose and cause accidents.
-Do not continue driving and contact your MINI dealer. ◀
+Do not continue driving and contact your MINI dealer.◀

-The small warning lamp flashes in yellow and then lights up continuously; the larger warning lamp comes on in yellow.
-No punctures can be detected.
+The small warning lamp flashes in yellow and then lights up continuously: the larger warning lamp comes on in yellow.